sobaba-12/sim_and_scat/_build/parameterisation/intro.md

 ```

 If we plot a Lennard-Jones function with the values fitted and the quantum mechnical data on a single plot, we can see that there is **relatively good agreement** between the two.
-However, there is some deviation at 4 and 5 Å and therefore more quantum mechnical calculations would **required** to produce a truely accurate forcefield.
+However, there is some deviation at 4 and 5 Å indicating more quantum mechnical calculations would **required** to produce a truely representative forcefield.